tektutor/qt-dec-2025/Day1/README.md

   1. Community Edition
   2. Enterprise Edition
 - is a cross-platform C++ GUI Framework
-- there is a python extension for Qt Framework, hence one can develop GUI applicaitons either using C++ or Python
+- there is a python extension for Qt Framework, hence one can develop GUI applications either using C++ or Python
 </pre>